 The software and hardware issued during CNITP has been researched and tested in the classroom and in the field.
 Students will be trained on the use of this equipment during class.
 At the conclusion of this two week program, the training participant will have demonstrated, through the successful completion of several practical exercises that they have a functional knowledge of:

-- Procedures used to bypass logon security and data encryption common to Windows servers.
+- Procedures used to bypass logon security common security to Windows servers.

-- Procedures and software used to acquire users and group information from Work Stations, Work Group Servers or the Active Directory of a Domain Server.
+- Procedures and software used to acquire users and group information from Work Group Servers or the Active Directory of a Domain Server.

 - Procedures for navigating a Windows Exchange Server for the purpose of obtaining individual users email.